vincentvis/userscript-intra42-slots-time-display/README.md

 ---

-tested in Firefox
-I don't care about chrome ;-)
+tested in Firefox, I don't care about chrome (but should probably work)